-Students who are not present in their I by 7:45am are considered tardy.
-If a student arrives after 8:10am, they will be issued an automatic detention.
-They must first report to the Main Office to check in and receive an admit pass.
-There will be no excused tardy to school except when a student is late due to a doctor or dental appointment.
-In those instances, students need to present a signed note from the doctor or dentist indicating the date and time of the appointment when they arrive.
+Students who are not present in first 30 minutes of the beginning of the school day are considered tardy to school.
+They must first report to the main office to check in and receive an admit pass.
+(There will be no excused tardy to school except when a student is late due to a doctor or dental appointment.)
+In those instances, students need to present a signed note from the doctor or dentist indicating the date and time of the appointment.

-Students will receive a detention upon being late for the fifth-5th, eighth-8th time per quarter.
-When receiving the eighth-8th tardy, the student will be given a detention for each additional tardy after their eighth-8th.
+All tardies will be recorded on report cards and permanent records.
+NOTE: Students will receive a detention upon being late for the third-3rd, sixth-6th, and ninth-9th time per semester.
+When receiving the ninth-9th tardy in any semester, the student will be given a detention for each additional tardy after their ninth-9th.